Nice3point/RevitTemplates/docs/MsBuild-Sdk.md

 #### Publish extra content

-By default, all project files and dependencies required for the plugin to run, including the `.addin` manifest, are copied.
+By default, all project files and dependencies required for the add-in to run, including the `.addin` manifest, are copied.
 If you need to include additional files, such as configuration or family files, include them in the `Content` item.

 ```xml